-Description The PWC proposed After-school Program consist of Community Service, Job Training/Employment, Mental Health Services, and Peer Counseling is a much-needed support for high-risk juveniles.
+Description The PWC After-school Program consist of Community Service, Job Training/Employment, Mental Health Services, and Peer Counseling for the much- needed support for high-risk juveniles.
 Most participants do not have access to after school programs and are referred by the school district or a juvenile probation facility due to expulsion, behavioral issues and truancy.
 The program's target population is at-risk youth and young adults between the ages of 14 to 21.
-The target population has many of the following characteristics in common such as parents who have been or are incarcerated; parents who are recovering from chemical dependency or are chemically dependent: experienced or witnessed domestic violence; youth who have experimented with alcohol and/or drugs; little education (below grade level); involved or previously Target Date involved in gang activity; lack career goals or future goals.
-6/30/2019 Estimate the number and type of families that will benefit from Estimated to help approximately 100 low and moderate-income youth residing in Pittsburg Performance Measures: Objective - Creating a Suitable Living Environment the proposed activities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05D - Youth Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description PWC's office is located at 2231 Railroad Avenue, Pittsburg, CA 94565.
+The target population has many of the following characteristics in common such as parents who have been or are incarcerated; parents who are recovering from chemical dependency or are chemically dependent: experienced or witnessed domestic violence; youth who have experimented with alcohol and/or drugs; little education (below grade level); involved or previously involved in gang activity; lack career goals or future goals.
+Target Date 6/30/2020 Estimate the number Estimated to help approximately 100 low and moderate-income youth residing in Pittsburg and type of families Performance Measures: that will benefit from Objective - Creating a Suitable Living Environment the proposed Outcome - Availability/Accessibility activities HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05D - Youth Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description PWC's office is located at 2231 Railroad Avenue, Pittsburg, CA 94565.
 The youth in the program assist in various events and functions throughout the city.

-1 Planned Activities Every day, 11.3 million children are left alone and unsupervised once the school bell rings.
+Planned Activities Every day, 11.3 million children are left alone and unsupervised once the school bell rings.
 The after-school hours are the peak time for juvenile crime and risky behaviors such as alcohol and drug use.
 (Source: afterschoolalliance.org//AA3PM_National_Report).
 There is a tremendous need, especially for high-risk youth in low-income neighborhoods, for programs that provide activities and support for youth during after-school hours and throughout the summer.
 The PWC Program employs a plan to prevent or intervene in the child's life to deter further or future involvement in the juvenile justice system.
 The PWC program is designed to assist youth in finding a career path by teaching self-empowerment and providing resources.
-10 Project Name 2018-2019 Contra Costa Senior Legal Services Target Area City of Pittsburg Goals Supported CD-2 Non-Homeless Special Needs Population Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description Contra Costa Senior Legal Services (CCSLS) provides free legal counseling, advice, representation, and litigation services to low and moderate-income seniors in connection with their housing, income maintenance, consumer and individual rights, and other elder law issues.
-Target Date 6/30/2019
+9 Project Name 2019-2020 Contra Costa Senior Legal Services Target Area City of Pittsburg Goals Supported CD-2 Non-Homeless Special Needs Population Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description Contra Costa Senior Legal Services (CCSLS) provides free legal counseling, advice, representation, and litigation services to low and moderate-income seniors in connection with their housing, income maintenance, consumer and individual rights, and other elder law issues.
+Target Date 6/30/2020